Variety (magazine): Other Variety products

-In 1937 Variety compiled and published a Radio Directory compiling a record of events in radio such as program histories, ratings and popularity polls.
+In 1937, Variety compiled and published a Radio Directory compiling a record of events in radio such as program histories, ratings and popularity polls.
 It published an annual edition for the next three years which are available on the Media History Digital Library.

 In 1981, Variety International Showbusiness Reference was published, which they claimed was the first book to contain a complete list of all winners and nominees for the Academy Awards, Emmy Awards, Tony Awards, Grammy Awards and Pulitzer Prize.
 The following year they published Variety major U.S. showbusiness awards containing just this award details and a revised edition, called Variety presents the complete book of major U.S. show business awards, was published in 1985.

 In 1988, R.R.
 Bowker, a Reed Reference Publishing Company, part of Reed-Elsevier, PLC, a "sister" company to Variety, published Variety's Video Directory Plus, a CD-ROM subscription product, updated quarterly, containing metadata about 90,000 home video products and full-text film reviews from Variety.

 Peter Cowie joined Variety in 1989 and his International Film Guide, which had been published annually since 1964, became Variety International Film Guide with reports from countries on the year in cinema as well as information of film festivals.
 It continued to bear Varietys name until 2006.

-In 1990 Variety published a 15-volume set of its television reviews (including home video product) from 1923 to 1988.
+In 1990, Variety published a 15-volume set of its television reviews (including home video product) from 1923 to 1988.
 Additional supplements were published covering 1989–1990, 1991–1992 and 1993–1994.

-In 1999 Cowie published The Variety Insider with detailed information on the year in entertainment as well as historical information.
+In 1999, Cowie published The Variety Insider with detailed information on the year in entertainment as well as historical information.
 A second edition followed in 2000.

+In 2004, Variety published VLife, providing insider news on lifestyle features for the entertainment industry.
+It was published seven times annually.

 Variety Studio: Actors on Actors

-In November 2014 Variety premiered Variety Studio: Actors on Actors, a co-production with PBS SoCal that featured two actors discussing their craft and thoughts on Hollywood, which subsequently went on to win three Emmy awards, including a Daytime Creative Arts Award in May 2019.
+In November 2014, Variety premiered Variety Studio: Actors on Actors, a co-production with PBS SoCal that featured two actors discussing their craft and thoughts on Hollywood, which subsequently went on to win three Emmy awards, including a Daytime Creative Arts Award in May 2019.

-In January 2017 they launched the Variety Content Studio, creating custom content for brands.
+In January 2017, they launched the Variety Content Studio, creating custom content for brands.